vmstio/docs/content/about/data.md

 Additionally, other non-Mastodon fediverse platforms may handle private messages differently and, either intentionally or unintentionally, expose those messages to unintended persons.

 While our server administrators do have access to these messages through raw database access, this is not done except under the circumstances outlined above.
-Where possible, we will notify you if such processes are taken for data associated by your account.
+Where possible, we will notify you if such processes are taken for data associated with your account.

 You should use [Signal](https://www.signal.org/), [Matrix](https://joinmatrix.org/), or another end-to-end encrypted messaging platform for communications that you want to be secured and visible only to you and the intended party.